Manchin: Profile of Courage - December 20th, Hour 1

 We actually met when you appeared as a guest on a radio show I produced when you had written Throw Them All Out, which exposed the ways in which members of Congress were trading on inside information.

-Then you wrote a book about extortion, the way in which politicians basically take money from both sides and leverage political crises for their own game.
+Then you wrote a book about extortion, the way in which politicians basically take money from both sides and leverage political crises for their own gain.

-And so what I think it stands out about what why you're impressed with Joe Manchin is that you know what it looks like for people to try to incentivize both in public and private ways to get political expediency and political obedience.
+And so what I think it stands out about why you're impressed with Joe Manchin is that you know what it looks like for people to try and incentivize both in public and private ways to get political expediency and political obedience.

-And you're so that's why I think you're so impressed by Joe Manchin's ability to stand up and say, no, I just like whatever you think you could be doing for me, it's not good for the country.
+And so that's why I think you're so impressed by Joe Manchin's ability to stand up and say, no, I just look, whatever you think you could be doing for me, it's not good for the country.

 Look, I'm very bottom line about this stuff.